 Baked ziti with spinach and artichokes only requires about 15 minutes of hands-on time this easy baked ziti is perfect for busy nights.
 A layer of sour cream, pesto, and cheese is sandwiched in the middle of the ziti, making it extra good.
 If you do not have sour cream, substitute with cream cheese, cottage cheese, or ricotta cheese.

-1 pound pasta, such as ziti, penne, or rigatoni
+1 pound dry pasta like ziti, penne, or rigatoni

 3 cups marinara sauce, see our homemade marinara sauce recipe or substitute one 26-ounce jar store-bought sauce

 1/4 cup basil pesto, see our homemade basil pesto recipe

 3/4 cup reduced fat sour cream